 About Spirit Winter Percussion

-Spirit Winter Percussion (www.spiritwp.org), under the direction of Richard K. Pugsley, ranges in age from 10 to 22.
+Spirit Winter Percussion (spiritwp.org), under the direction of Richard K. Pugsley, ranges in age from 10 to 22.
 Every year the group immerses itself in a richly educational process of developing a dynamic, indoor show from its initial conception, to full production.
 The season culminates at the Winter Guard International (WGI) World Championships in Dayton, Ohio, where Spirit earned the Gold medal in their division in 2012, and the Bronze and Fan Favorite award in 2013.
-Advancing to the Open Class division in 2014, they proceeded to earned the Gold medal in the Open Class in 2015 with a record breaking high score, the Silver medal in 2016, and won fourth out of 37 ensembles in 2017.
+Advancing to the Open Class division in 2014, they proceeded to earned the Gold medal in the Open Class in 2015 with a record breaking high score, the Silver medal in 2016, and most recently, took the Silver medal in 2018.
 WGI, the “Sport of the Arts,” combines music, marching, dance, and theatre, in an explosively energetic art form that pushes the boundaries physically, emotionally, educationally, and creatively, opening new worlds of discovery for the young people who participate.
 In addition to teaching the rudiments of music and marching, the experience of Winter Percussion helps young people to develop essential life skills of leadership, teamwork, discipline, empathy, and respect.
 The ensemble regularly offers school assemblies and public performances for the wider community on Cape Cod, and hosts an annual Day of Percussion featuring world-class percussion artists for a day of free clinics and performances offered to students throughout New England.
 Spirit Winter Percussion is open to any young person under age 22.
 Since its inception in 2004, every year in which Spirit has participated in WGI World Championships, the group has been Finalists!

 About WGI Sport of the Arts